EOSC-synergy/o3api/README.md

 To change execmode.

 ### RUN the container
-In a similar way that with docker, you can run:
+In a similar way it would be done with docker, you can run:
 ```sh
 udocker run \
     -v /path/to/data:/srv/data:ro \